Home Alone: Managing Your Adult Dog’s Independence

 Making accommodations for senior dogs

 Senior dogs may require additional accommodations when left alone.
-They may have specific or limitations that need to be addressed.
+They may have specific health or limitations that need to be addressed.
 Consider providing a comfortable orthopedic bed for their joints, setting up ramps or stairs to make it easier for them to access elevated surfaces, and providing them with appropriate toys and puzzles that are suitable for their age.
 Additionally, senior dogs may need more frequent potty breaks, so plan your routine accordingly to ensure their comfort and well-being.

 Addressing medical or mobility issues

 If your dog has any medical or mobility issues, it's important to take those into consideration when managing their independence.
 This may involve making modifications to their environment to ensure they can move around comfortably and safely.
-For example, you may need to install non-slip mats or rugs to prevent slipping on smooth surfaces, or provide raised and water bowls for dogs with arthritis or neck problems.
+For example, you may need to install non-slip mats or rugs to prevent slipping on smooth surfaces, or provide raised food and water bowls for dogs with arthritis or neck problems.
 Consulting with your veterinarian can help you identify specific accommodations that will benefit your dog's unique needs.

 Supervision for dogs with separation anxiety